Bowmans Shortcut To Vail

 There are many options here, including getting a beer and the riding the gondola down (for free)...

 But you're at the top of some great trails, so pick one.
 The one that best fits this ride is Radio Flyer, a really fast and fun flow trail.
-When that ends, follow the dirt road a bit and give Hank's Hideaway a try, or if you're getting tired, just stick on the dirt road.
+From the bottom of Radio Flyer, the best intermediate sequence down is Lower Radio Flyer to Big Mamba to Hank's Hideaway, or if you're getting tired, just stick on the dirt road.